platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/next-steps.md

 ## Adding plugins and themes without Composer

-As previously mentions, Composer is strongly recommended, but it is possible to use some non-Composer plugins and themes in your site, provided that they do not require write access at runtime.
+As previously mentioned, Composer is strongly recommended, but it is possible to use some non-Composer plugins and themes in your site, provided that they do not require write access at runtime.
 In your build hook, include:

 ```yaml
 hooks: